If you have strong design skills, enjoy working collaboratively and can meet strict deadlines, exhibition design could be the career for you

 - Travel within a working day and overnight absences from home are common when visiting clients or exhibition spaces.
 You may need to visit clients overseas occasionally.

-- fine art;
+- fine art

-- graphic design;
+- graphic design

-- interior and spatial design;
+- interior and spatial design

 - theatre design.

 Relevant courses focus on areas such as communication through spaces, involving 2D, 3D and time-based design in many combinations, as well as the hands-on production of models and artwork and training in specific computer design programs.
-These courses help to prepare you for work in the growing number of multi-disciplinary design consultancies, interior design and architectural modelling and visualisation.
+These courses help to prepare you for work in the growing number of multidisciplinary design consultancies, interior design and architectural modelling and visualisation.

-You will need to show evidence of the following:
+You will need to show:

-- strong design, drawing and artistic skills, including the ability to do perspective sketches;
+- strong design, drawing and artistic skills, including the ability to do perspective sketches

-- creative, imaginative and lateral thinking;
+- creative, imaginative and lateral thinking

-- effective communication skills for dealing and liaising with colleagues and clients through presentations, written bids and reports and also through designs;
+- effective communication skills for dealing and liaising with colleagues and clients through presentations, written bids and reports, and also through designs

-- an outgoing and positive personality;
+- an outgoing and positive personality

-- good commercial understanding;
+- good commercial understanding

-- knowledge of computer-based design programs, such as Quark Xpress, In Design and FreeHand;
+- knowledge of computer-based design programs, such as QuarkXPress, AutoCAD, Photoshop, Illustrator, InDesign and FreeHand.

-University or college design departments typically have strong links with the design industry and it is a good idea to take advantage of these networking opportunities during your course and in your search for work placements.
+University or college design departments typically have strong links with the design industry and it's a good idea to take advantage of these networking opportunities during your course and in your search for work placements.

 A few companies offer a full design and build service.
 There are generally more openings and opportunities in the larger companies.